 Here's another reason to move quickly: "Outside of the annual open enrollment period and special enrollment periods, health insurance issuers writing individual health insurance products are not required to accept all applicants," McKenna says.
 As a result, if you do not obtain coverage during an open or special enrollment period, you may not be able to buy replacement health insurance coverage.

-Stick with your failed health-care plan
+You can stick with your failed health care plan

 You may be able to stick with your failed plan for at least a while.

 If you stick with your failed plan, providers who are in your plan must accept your insurance.
 Your claims will be paid by the guaranty association in the state where the insurance company is licensed and writes policies.

 "Guaranty associations provide a safety net when an insurance company is determined by a court to be insolvent and placed into liquidation," McKenna explains.

 Law requires insurance companies to be members of the guaranty association in states in which they are licensed to do business.
 If an insurance company has insufficient assets to pay its policyholders' claims, a guaranty association will obtain funds by assessing member insurers that are in the same line of business as the insolvent insurer.
 The guaranty association uses these assessments and any assets of the insurer to pay the covered claims of the policyholders of the insolvent company within certain limits.

 Most states limit guaranty association coverage for health insurance claims to $500,000 per policyholder.
 A few states provide a lower amount of coverage, McKenna says.
 Each state has its own guaranty associations and laws that govern them.